DrRoad/short-term-forecasting/README.md

 ## Documentation

 Documentation is kept in the repository's [GitHub Wiki](https://github.com/ENSYSTRA/short-term-forecasting/wiki).
 The [docs](/docs/) folder contains the documentation and associated files in Markdown, [HTML](/docs/docs.html) and [PDF](/docs/docs.pdf) formats.
-Document conversion is performed using [Pandoc](https://pandoc.org/MANUAL.html).
+Document conversion is performed using [Pandoc](https://pandoc.org/MANUAL.html), with [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) and [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref).
 The HTML is formatted using [pandoc.css by killercup](https://gist.github.com/killercup/5917178#file-pandoc-css).
 The shell commands used are written in [`docsshellscript`](/docsshellscript), which is then executed in Bash using:

 ```sh
 bash docsshellscript